 How to protect your property from fraud

-Fraudsters can and do target properties for fraud.
-By impersonating and trying to sell or mortgage your property, leaving you to deal with the consequences.
-Fraud of all kinds is on the increase, so it’s important you do what you can to protect yourself helps to reduce the risks.
-With incidents of property fraud, unfortunately, increasing in recent years, Shaun Kellaway – Conveyancing Solicitor at Harold G Walker talks about some practical steps that you can take to help protect yourself and your property.
+Fraudsters can and do target properties for fraud by impersonating you, the property owner and trying to sell or mortgage your property.
+Leaving you to deal with the consequences.
+Fraud of all kinds is on the increase and by knowing how to protect yourself helps to reduce the risks.
+With incidents of property fraud, unfortunately also increasing in recent years, Shaun Kellaway – Conveyancing Solicitor at Harold G Walker talks about some practical steps that you can take to help protect yourself and your property.

 You are more at risk if your property: